What is the Risk-Free Rate of Return?

 Re = 7% + 2 (12% – 7%) = 17%

 In the above CAPM example, the risk-free rate is 7%, and the market return is 12%, so the risk premium is 5% (12%-7%), and the expected return is 17%.
-The capital asset pricing model helps to calculate the required rate of return on equity based on how risky that investment is when compared to a totally risk-free.
+The capital asset pricing model helps calculate the required rate of return on equity based on how risky that investment is compared to risk-free.

 Recommended Articles